-The Transportation projects are expected to be identified by December 31, 2007 and completed by December 31, 2009.

-Project Objectives

-Funds allocated in this Final Action Plan are for the prevention of blight that could result absent intervention to address the existing conditions resulting from the events of September 11th.
+Schedule The Transportation projects are expected to be identified by December 2009 and completed by December 31, 2012.
+Project Objectives Funds allocated in this Final Action Plan are for the prevention of blight that could result absent intervention to address the existing conditions resulting from the events of September 11th.
 Funds allocated in this Final Action Plan will also benefit low-and-moderate-income people.

-The transportation improvement projects to be funded will benefit Lower Manhattan area residents, workers, businesses, and not-for-profit organizations, including low and moderate income persons and families.

-This Final Action Plan allocates a total of \$31,000,000 of federal funds for education projects.
+Beneficiaries The transportation improvement projects to be funded will benefit Lower Manhattan area residents, workers, businesses, and not-for-profit organizations, including low and moderate income persons and families.
+Federal and Other Resources This Final Action Plan allocates a total of \$31,000,000 of federal funds for transportation projects.
 Other government and/or private resources may supplement these funds.